risingwavelabs/risingwave-docs/docs/guides/sink-to-iceberg.md

 ---
 id: sink-to-iceberg
 title: Sink data from RisingWave to Apache Iceberg
-description: Sink data from RisingWave to Apache Iceberg with the JDBC connector.
+description: Sink data from RisingWave to Apache Iceberg.
 slug: /sink-to-iceberg
 ---